f2brossi/vagrant-devstack-swift/README.md

 ## Provisionning

 For now with puppet.
-Ansible version coming qsoon
+Ansible version coming soon